samvera/noid-rails/README.md

 ## Overriding default behavior

+### Minter state (for replayability)

 The default minter creates a Noid and dumps it to a statefile in the /tmp directory.
-You can override the location or name of this statefile as follows:
+You can override the location or name of this statefile as follows in e.g. `config/initializers/active_fedora-noid.rb`:

 ```ruby
 require 'active_fedora/noid'